Lakis Lazopoulos: 1986–1993

 In 1986 he starred in Lysistrata.
 The play toured Greece and was performed in all major theaters to success and acclaim.
 That same year, he began writing on his own and staged I was Pasok and I grew old.

-In 1987, he wrote What the Japanese saw.
+In 1987, he wrote What the Japanese Saw, a satire of Greek politics and various public figures.
 He was sued over this by the then-President of Greece, Christos Sartzetakis.
 He stood trial but was acquitted of all charges.
 This drew press coverage both within and outside of Greece, including an article in Time Magazine.

 In 1988 he staged and performed in Nicholai Gogol's "Diary of a madman" without great commercial success.
 In 1989 he staged "Greece after heart surgery" which broke records, while his following play "There was a Small Ship" ran for two successive years and was a box office hit.
 1n 1991 Lazopoulos staged "I Have Something to Tell You", in which he wrote and performed as himself like all his previous plays.
 In the summer of the same year he toured Greece with the performance "Alone at Last".
 This comprised a series of his most popular acts, and proves to be his most successful commercially since 1981.
 Its success spurred another tour followed two years later, debuting in New York City.

 In 1992 he turns his attention to television, writing and interpreting fifteen character roles (both male and female), in the most successful TV series on Greek television to date, Deka mikroi Mitsoi.
 Portraying everyday characters satirizing contemporary social and political situations, it drew affinity with the public.
 Spurred by the success of the series, the educational department of the University of Athens conducts a survey looking into reasons why Greeks avidly watched the series and expressions used by its characters.
 With Lazopoulos present, the findings were officially announced to academics, students and the press.
 Deka mikroi Mitsoi also took part in the festival of Forte dei Marmi in Italy, receiving an Honorable Distinction.

 In 1993 he presented Prokofiev's well-known tale of Peter and the Wolf at the Athens Opera House.
 He also played the role of McKeith in Brecht's "Three Penny Opera" under the direction of Jules Dassin.
 In 1994 he played the male lead in a television film titled Girl with Suitcases directed by Nikos Nikolaidis.
 He followed this with a guest star appearance in the film "Kavafis", directed by Giannis Smaragdis.
 In the summer of 1996 he wrote the play "The Sunday of Shoes", which goes on to be staged in Thessaloniki in the spring of 1997 and then Athens at the beginning of 1998.
 During that year, Walt Disney Productions assigned him the supervisory role of the animation film Hercules, for which he provided his own adaptation from English to Greek.
 He oversaw the casting of actors and uses his own voice in dubbing the roles of Philoctetes/Phil and Panic in the film.